walkkker/Recommender-System/README.md

        - Cold start: new users and/or items
        - Scalability: future item expansion
        - Sparsity: low user-item interaction.
 Users only hold a few out of tons of items.<br/>
-3. **Hybrid RecSys**: Combine Content-based and CF and can be implemented in several ways.
+3. Hybrid RecSys: Combine Content-based and CF and can be implemented in several ways.

 ### Classical example: Netflix
 This is a good reference and tutorial to understand [matrix factorization](https://endymecy.gitbooks.io/spark-ml-source-analysis/content/%E6%8E%A8%E8%8D%90/papers/Matrix%20Factorization%20Techniques%20for%20Recommender%20Systems.pdf) for RecSys applications.